fuzzzer/digital_store/README.md

  `dart pub get` \
  `dart pub run build_runner build`

-after this you can start the server run: \
+after this you can start the server by runing: \
  `dart run bin/server.dart `

 after you start the server \